SSG-DRD-IOT/lab-eis-configurations-overview/explore_IEdgeInsights.md

 Edge Insights Software (EIS) implements the data ingestion, storage, alerting and monitoring and all the infrustructure software to support analytics applications.
 This leaves you, as the developer or systems integrator to focus on creating the application and not the infrastructure.

-In this lab, we will walk through the key files that the application developer will need to modify.
+In this lab, we will walk through the key files that the application developer will need to configure the build process and the microservices runtime.

 ## Configuration Overview